survivejs/react-book/manuscript/07_implementing_dnd.md

 There is one little problem in our system.
 We cannot drag notes to an empty lane yet.

-## Dragging Notes to an Empty Lanes
+## Dragging Notes to Empty Lanes

-To drag notes to an empty lane, we should allow lanes to receive notes.
+To drag notes to empty lanes, we should allow them to receive notes.
 Just as above, we can set up `DropTarget` based logic for this.
 First, we need to capture the drag on `Lane`:

 **app/components/Lane.jsx**